gokhanzalim/etiyaa/README.md

 spring.jpa.properties.hibernate.dialect = org.hibernate.dialect.MySQL5Dialect
 ```

-**Notes:** ``You can create the database by importing the etiya.sql file via mysql workbench or phpmyadmin.Sample data is available in the database.``
+**Notes:** ``You can create the database by importing the Database/etiya.sql file via mysql workbench or phpmyadmin.Sample data is available in the database.``

 # Screenshot